federgraph/SudokuHelper/SH02/HelpText.md

 Some actions have been implemented and should work already:

-- **Undo** action should undo the last user action that changed the Sudoku's content, including the candidates.
+- **Undo** should undo the last user action that changed the Sudoku's content, including the candidates.
 Nothing should happen if the stack is empty.
 (This action used to be enabled only if the stack is not empty, but the button frame buttons currently cannot show the enabled state.)
-- **Clear stack** action should discard all items on the Undo stack, including all stack marks.
+- **Clear stack** should discard all items on the Undo stack, including all stack marks.
 (The action should only be enabled if the stack is not empty.)
 - **Save Sudoku** should bring up a File Save dialog.